 Only 0.2% of federally funded grants from 1986 to 2000 were identified as having a focus on Asian Pacific Islanders.

 Available data suggests that Asian Americans at risk for specific mental and physical health illnesses.
 For example, Asian Americans are at greater risk for developing depression, compared to the general population.
 The need for culturally competent services for Asian American women is clear.

-“Healthy Women, Healthy Communities” seeks to gap in research and services for Asian American women.
-Specifically, we are interested in exploring how cultural, familial factors, and gender roles interplay to affect physical and mental health.
-We will gather data specific to Chinese-American, Korean-American, and Vietnamese-American young women between the ages of 18 to 28, who are children of immigrants.
-With this foundational understanding, we would be able to develop culturally-competent and ethnic-specific services for Asian American women.
+“Healthy Women, Healthy Communities” sought to fill the gap in research and services for Asian American women.
+Specifically, we were interested in exploring how cultural, familial factors, and gender roles interplay to affect physical and mental health.
+We gathered data specific to Chinese-American, Korean-American, and Vietnamese-American young women between the ages of 18 to 28, who are children of immigrants.
+With this foundational understanding, we were able to develop culturally-competent and ethnic-specific services for Asian American women.

 Ghosh, C. (2003) Healthy People 2010 and Asian Americans/Pacific Islanders: Defining a baseline of information.
 American Journal of Public Health, 93, 2093-2098.

 Otsuki, T. A. (2003).
 Substance use, self-esteem, and depression among Asian American adolescents.
 Journal of Drug Education, 33, 369-390.